 Rights, Risks and Reputations is a programme of work developed collaboratively with Index on Censorship, What Next? and Cause4.
 Navigating the rights and responsibilities of art that explores socially sensitive work while respecting the right to protest can appear daunting, risky and time-consuming.
 The prospect of controversy, police intervention and possible closure or cancellation because the work is provocative, or the funder is controversial, can be powerful disincentives.

 Risks, Rights and Reputations was funded by the Arts Council England, it aimed at ensuring arts and cultural organisations and individual practitioners across the country have the tools to handle difficult subjects and sensitive stories to deliver the best work possible.

-As part of Risks, Rights and Reputations, What Next? lead an Ambassadors programme, providing colleagues across the country with training, mentoring and resources to lead local activity.
+As part of Risks, Rights and Reputations, What Next? led an Ambassadors programme, providing colleagues across the country with training, mentoring and resources to lead local activity.
 Between July – November 2018 Ambassadors created opportunities for colleagues to connect, explore and support each other to challenge risk averse cultures with a series of workshops held across the UK.
 As a result of the programme, we aimed for:

 We selected our Ambassadors through an open recruitment process in January 2018.
 We wanted to work with individuals from across the country who were keen to develop new tools to confidently manage difficult subjects and sensitive stories, to support their local cultural community to safely take creative and reputational risks, understand their responsibilities and rights, and the rights of their artists and communities, and to manage complex situations as they arise.

 Our Ambassadors were 25 pairs of individuals with an experience of leading workshops and an interest, knowledge and passion for the topic.
 As part of the programme, the Ambassadors have received training, resources and tools to support them to lead local activity.

 Diversity and equality are essential to both the dialogue and learning around artistic risk taking and for stronger a cultural sector.
 The programme is actively seeking to be fully representative of, reflect, and to meet the needs of the arts and cultural community across; gender, race, disability, sexual orientation, religion and class.